-Civil engineers also design roads, space stations, energy supply, flood defenses and water structures.
-Civil engineers are to thank for the infrastructure we all rely on every day.
-Civil engineers not only design and supervise the construction of infrastructure, they are also responsible for the safety, efficiency and functionality of the infrastructure.
+Civil engineers design roads, space stations, energy supply, flood defenses, and water structures.
+They are the ones to thank for the infrastructure we all rely on every day.
+Civil engineers not only design and supervise the construction of infrastructure, but they are also responsible for the safety, efficiency, and functionality of the infrastructure.

 According to the US Bureau of Labor Statistics, jobs for civil engineers will increase by six percent by 2028.
 The reported yearly median pay for civil engineers in 2019 was $87,060, or $41.86 per hour.
 This is significantly higher than the average American yearly wage of $56,516.

-If earning such an income while designing the infrastructure trusted by your fellow citizens interests you, read on to learn where the best online civil engineering programs and courses can be found.
+If earning such an income while designing the infrastructure trusted by your fellow citizens interests you, read on.
+You’ll learn where the best online civil engineering programs and courses can be found.

 Online learning is becoming increasingly popular, especially in 2020 due to the global COVID-19 pandemic and ongoing quarantines.

 You can save a significant amount of money by earning your civil engineering degree online when compared to taking the traditional on-campus route.
-You also gain access to a more flexible schedule and a degree plan that can be customized.
+You also gain access to a more flexible schedule and a customizable degree plan.

 Below is a list of the best civil engineering online degree programs, ranging from free recreational courses to doctoral degrees.
-If you are interested in engineering, but not sure about civil, then look through our list of the best online engineer degrees for 2020.
+If you are interested in becoming a professional engineer, but not sure about civil, then look through our list of the best online engineer degrees for 2020.